Technical support on the day

 - Evidence of an outage from your Internet Service Provider.

 The University may seek to substantiate applications using its own LMS and/or Zoom technical logs and examination incident reports and records.

-3. If you have experienced a major technical disruption, check if you’re eligible to apply for technical consideration.
+3. If you have experienced a major technical disruption, check if you’re eligible to apply for special consideration (technical).

 What do I do if my home internet stops working?

-There could be many reasons for internet issues, you may need to try a few different things to find where the connection problem is.
+There could be many reasons for internet issues.
+This means you may need to try a few different things to find where the connection problem is.
 It could be your computer, the router, or your Internet Service Provider (ISP).
-The following is a few tips to try to get your home internet connection issues addressed:
+Below are some tips to help you get your home internet connection issues addressed: